the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 };
 ~~~~~~~

 When you try this in the browser, you will see that the output does not appear below the HTML input field after typing into it.
 However, this approach is not too far away from the actual solution.
-What's missing is telling React that `searchTerm` is a stateful value which will trigger a re-render of all affected components once it changes.
+What's missing is telling React that `searchTerm` is a stateful value which will trigger a re-render of all affected components once it changes which allows the components to display their most recent value.
 Fortunately, React offers us a method called `useState` for it:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~